top of page

 Inspired by memory, committed to change.

-SHOUT Canada is a grassroots, national, not-for-profit organization administered by a volunteer Board of Directors.
+SHOUT Canada is a grassroots, national, and non-profit organization that operates under the guidance of a dedicated volunteer Board of Directors.

-It was founded by University students who participated in the "March for Remembrance and Hope" and "March of the Living", Holocaust study programs.
-Having shared the journey into a history of horror, they shared the mission to educate Canadians about genocide and to promote respectful and inclusive communities.
+It was established by a group of compassionate university students who took part in the transformative "March for Remembrance and Hope" and "March of the Living" Holocaust study programs.
+Through these experiences, they delved into a history of immense suffering, leading them to share a collective mission: to enlighten Canadians about genocide and foster respectful and inclusive communities.

-Upon their return to Canada, they decided to make a change.
-The constituted SHOUT (Students Helping Others Understand Tolerance) or ÉCT (Étudiants pour la Comprehension de la Tolérance).
+Upon returning to Canada, fueled by their desire to make a difference, they came together and formed SHOUT (Students Helping Others Understand Tolerance) or ÉCT (Étudiants pour la Compréhension de la Tolérance).
+This organization was born from their passion to promote understanding, empathy, and tolerance in society.

 Reflections on Rwanda (RoR) is SHOUT Canada’s flagship program, bringing together Canadians and Rwandans for genocide education and remembrance.
-The RoR program was conceptualized and created in 2008 by the organization’s founding members, who were all full-time students at the time.
+The vision for RoR was conceived and brought to life in 2008 by the organization's founding members, all of whom were full-time students at the time.

 bottom of page